How to Season Rice in a Rice Cooker: 30 Easy Recipe Ideas

 Italian seasoning is a blend of herbs that includes basil, oregano, thyme, and sage.
 It’s the perfect seasoning for rice dishes that are infused with Italian flavors.

-Related read How long does rice take to cook?
+Learn about the cooking times of rice in my article How long does rice take to cook?

 Tips for Choosing a Rice Seasoning